 Several scoops of feed later, the mare’s barn was done, and they headed to the smaller stallion barn.
-Spirit and the younger resident stallion, Flame, whinnied in unison as Antonia and Gina arrived.
+Spirit, the younger resident stallion, Flame, and the two geldings, Ambush and Blaze, whinnied in unison as Antonia and Gina arrived.

 Antonia walked straight to Spirit and held the beautiful face the black stallion offered over the stall door in her hands, placing her forehead to his.
 He became a kitten in her hands.
 It always looked to Gina as if they were communing telepathically.
 She couldn’t help feeling jealous every time they did it.

 Flame nickered softly to her.
 “I know.
 You want your feed,” Gina whispered.
 She walked to the feed bin, lifted the lid with one hand and grabbed a scoopful with the other.
 She closed the lid after retrieving the scoop and then crossed the narrow barn aisle and entered Flame’s stall.
-He immediately attacked the feed after she poured it in the corner feed bucket.
+He immediately attacked the grain after she poured it in the corner bucket.
 The sun peeked through the small windows up high in the stalls and Flame’s bright red coat glistened with spots of gold and copper.
 Gina couldn’t help wishing he was hers and she could one day share the same bond with him that Antonia shared with Spirit.
-Flame lifted his head from the feed, turned toward Gina and nuzzled her chest with his soft nose, then returned his attention to the feed bucket.
+Flame lifted his head, turned toward Gina and nuzzled her chest with his soft nose, then returned his attention to the bucket.